Edna started in the Design department, but she found her true calling in her work on-site. Now, she is a Construction Manager in our Mexicali branch.

-One of my greatest achievements has been to show that it is not a gender matter, but of talent and ability.
+One of my greatest achievements has been to show that it is not a gender matter but talent and ability.
 All my successes have been the result of a lot of effort, dedication, patience, and, above all, respect for different ways of thinking.

 What is the job accomplishment you are most proud of?

-The achievement that gives me the greatest satisfaction is to deliver projects that do not require returning to make guarantees.
+The achievement that gives me the greatest satisfaction is delivering projects that do not require returning to make guarantees.
 Also, when the client asks us to work with them again due to the good results.